 Each student is assigned a PIN number that debits money from their individual pre-paid account.
 Parents/guardians are encouraged to pre-pay for lunches on a weekly or monthly basis by contacting the Food Services Department.
-Cash payments are also accepted on a daily basis.

 Middle School & Upper School